Effective: February 12, 1996

 Royalties are collected for non-university and/or commercial uses.

-A royalty exemption (but not a license exemption) may be granted for:
+A royalty exemption (but not a license exemption) may be requested from Trademark Licensing for:

 - A product purchased by the university or a university recognized support group such as professional associations, employee organizations, athletic, cultural, and other interest groups for internal consumption or for sale at cost to their members.
 Promotional products given away by these groups are considered products for internal consumption.
 If the group has excess product after consumption or sale within its group, it cannot be sold to non-members, but can be given away to non-members.